 To show how our process scales as we increase the graph size, we present running times for the various phases in Table 2.
 We varied the graph size by adjusting the tuple-level sampling factor (i.e., the ratio of data items present in the transaction trace that we represent as nodes in the graph, the remaining data items are ignored).
 We notice that a majority of the time is spent in the graph representation and evaluation phase.
 In the evaluation phase, most time is spent computing routing information for each transaction in the input trace (training the routing classifiers is relatively fast).
-We believe these two most time-consuming operations could benefit from further optimization.
+We believe these two most timeconsuming operations could be further optimized.